nm-z/AutoML/README.md

 ### Quick Smoke Test
 Run the helper script to verify your setup.
-It activates the default environment and runs all three engines for 60 seconds on the sample dataset:
+It initializes `pyenv` automatically and runs all three engines for 60 seconds on the sample dataset.
+If `pyenv` or the required Python environments are missing, the script aborts with a helpful message:

 ```bash
 ./run_all.sh
 ```
+If the orchestrator exits with an error, the script prints `Smoke test failed` so you can diagnose missing packages.
 All orchestrations run **AutoGluon**, **Auto-Sklearn**, and **TPOT** simultaneously.
 The `--all` flag ensures every run evaluates each engine before selecting a champion.

 ### Training on Dataset 2
 The repository provides a convenience script to launch the orchestrator on **Dataset 2**.